-Italian minister, after talking to Renzi, sees new election likely in February
+Italian minister, after talking to Renzi, sees new election in February

-ROME Italy could have an election as early as February, a minister in Prime Minister Matteo Renzi's outgoing government said on Tuesday, speaking after talking to Renzi.
+ROME Italy could have an election as early as February, a minister in Matteo Renzi's outgoing government said on Tuesday after speaking with the prime minister.

-The comments will add to growing support for a quick vote as the only way to avoid protracted political limbo in Italy following Sunday's "No" vote on Renzi's constitutional reforms.
+The comments will heighten support for a quick vote as the only way to avoid protracted political limbo in the euro zone's third largest economy following Sunday's "No" vote on Renzi's constitutional reforms.

+The two largest opposition parties, the eurosceptic, anti-establishment 5-Star Movement and the right-wing Northern League, are both pushing hard for elections.

-Renzi announced he would step down after his heavy defeat.
-President Sergio Mattarella told him to stay on until parliament had approved the 2017 budget, expected later this week.
-Then, the president said, Renzi could tender his resignation.
+Renzi announced he would step down after his resounding referendum defeat.
+President Sergio Mattarella told him to stay on until parliament approves the 2017 budget.

+Moving quickly, Renzi on Tuesday called a definitive confidence vote on the budget, to be held in the Senate on Wednesday, after which he is expected to return to Mattarella with his resignation.

 Before the referendum, most commentators, and financial markets, assumed that even if Renzi lost and resigned, a temporary unelected government would be installed to tide Italy over until the end of parliament's term in 2018.